 If I were in your shoes, I’d get my stuff converting well, run my own program initially, actively recruit folks I’d like to sell for me (those who I think would do well and be a boon to my brand), work with them and learn from them, then rinse and repeat from there.

 You Need an Optimized SaaS Sales Funnel

-For immediate consultation and advice on Affiliate Marketing programs or Sales Funnel Optimization, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on Affiliate Marketing programs or Sales Funnel Optimization, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.